silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 ![Image details](/_images/image-details.jpg)

 It is possible to insert mulitple images using the "on-the-fly" method.
-You can upload them one at a time (clicking the "Choose file(s) to upload..." again once an image has uploaded) or you can select multiple image files by holding "control" (Windows) or "command" (Mac) on the keyboard while clicking the chosen images.
+You can upload them one at a time (clicking the "Choose files to upload..." again once an image has uploaded) or you can select multiple image files by holding "control" (Windows) or "command" (Mac) on the keyboard while clicking the chosen images.
 This last method is the fastest as all images load simultaneously.

 ![Multiple images](/_images/multiple-images.jpg)

 You can also flick between the "From your computer", "From the web" and "From the CMS" tabs (See [Inserting uploaded images](working-with-images-and-documents/#inserting-uploaded-images) section for more details on this tab), adding images from multiple locations.

-Once you have uploaded all the images you need, you can click the "update" button in the bottom right of the pane to insert the images into your content.
+Once you have uploaded all the images you need, you can click the "Insert" button in the bottom right of the pane to insert the images into your content.

 ![Update button](/_images/update-button.jpg)